beatmeeasy-debug/Universal-Intel-Chipset-Updater/README.md

 ## ✨ Features

-- 🔍 **Automatic Hardware Detection** - Identifies your Intel chipset and finds matching drivers
+- 🔍 **Automatic Hardware Detection** - Identifies your Intel chipset and finds matching drivers using the comprehensive HW_ID database
 - 📦 **Latest Drivers** - Always downloads the most recent official Intel chipset drivers
 - 🛡️ **Safe Installation** - Uses official Intel installers with proper parameters
 - 🔄 **Smart Updates** - Provides updates to the latest driver versions or reinstalls the current one